Certification in States Other Than Idaho

 - Enter your personal information onto the verification form.

-- Please be sure to give us contact information should we need to contact you concerning problems with your form.
+- Please provide your contact information should we need to contact you concerning problems with your form.

 - To further facilitate the process, please list the semester and year you student taught.

-BYU – Idaho almost always recommends that our graduates certify in Idaho for these reasons:
+BYU – Idaho usually recommends graduates certify in Idaho for the following reasons:

 - Licensing in Idaho usually facilitates licensing in other states because of the reciprocity agreement between most of the states in the nation.

 - Being licensed in Idaho can save graduates both time and money.
-Many states would otherwise require completion of additional requirements prior to issuing a license.
+Without an Idaho license many states will require completion of additional requirements prior to issuing a license.

-- Under the reciprocity agreement, graduates can obtain a provisional license, gain employment, and work in another state within a grace period, allowing time to meet additional requirements.
+- Under the reciprocity agreement, graduates can obtain a provisional license, gain employment, and work in another state within a grace period, allowing time to meet additional requirements of the specific state.

 - As always, there are exceptions to the rule.
 While many states require certification, some require individuals be certifiable, and a few only require a transcript indicating the individual has graduated with a degree in education.
-It is up to the graduate to discover what a specific state requires.
+It is up to the graduate to discover the specific requirements of the state in which they choose to teach.

-- We do advise students to certify in Idaho, although determination of whether or not to do so rests solely on the student.
+- Students are advised to certify in Idaho, although the student is responsible to determine whether or not to do so.